viaacode/vrt-metadata-updater/README.md

 ## Testing

+1. install pytest by running `pip install pytest`
-You can run the unit tests with `python -m pytest` from within the root folder.
+2. run the unit tests with `python -m pytest` from within the root folder.